 Many insoles are often very very bulky which doesn’t work well in a low-profile tight-fitting boot.
 They can also be too thick which lifts your heel up too high which completely screws everything about the fit of the shoe.

-Also, it’d be better to look for trim-to-fit insoles if you have difficulties to find the better fit for you.
+Also, it’d be better to look for trim-to-fit insoles if you have difficulties finding a better fit for you.

 Of course, you have to evaluate your feet first.
 Do you have flat feet or very high arches?
 You can refer to the following video.